-The following report is a summary of data for the Mental Health Services Act Innovation (INN) Project Commercially Sexually Exploited Children (CSEC) approved by to the MHSA Oversight and Accountability Committee in February 2017.
-The project was proposed because CSEC youth are at a high risk for experiencing symptoms of traumatic distress including PTSD, anxiety, and depression which suggests trauma-informed treatment would be effective with this population.
-Despite the risks faced by this population, specific data on outcomes and therapeutic approaches to meet their needs are sparse in the research literature.
-This project was proposed to bridge this gap in knowledge.
+The Mental Health Services Act Innovation (INN) Project Commercially Sexually Exploited Children (CSEC) project was proposed because CSEC youth are at a high risk for experiencing symptoms of traumatic distress including PTSD, anxiety, and depression which suggests trauma-informed treatment would be effective with this population.
 The CSEC INN project combines an adapted Trauma Focused Cognitive Behavioral Therapy (TF-CBT) model to effectively treat trauma with a field-based coordinated Specialty Care Team approach designed to meet the challenges of engagement and coordination of multiple agencies.
 This project was designed to improve the quality of services, promote trauma informed care, and increase interagency collaboration ultimately resulting in better outcomes for CSEC youth and families.
-The developers of TF-CBT have reported a need to adapt the current evidence-based practice to meet the needs of CSEC youth.
-This adaptation involves integrating motivational interviewing and the stages of change model in order to optimize engagement and treatment completion of TF-CBT.
-The adaptation utilizes TAY Peers and Parent Partners to provide services to families/caregivers to enhance engagement and provide support.
-These TAY Peers and Parent Partners are an integral part of the CSEC Specialty Care Team working to identify barriers and support all phases of TF-CBT treatment.
+By using an adapted TF-CBT model to integrate motivational interviewing and the stages of change model in order to optimize engagement and treatment completion of TF-CBT.
+Along with this adaptation to the model, also the utilization of TAY Peers and Parent Partners to provide services to families/caregivers to enhance engagement and provide support within the Specialty Care Team approach.
 It was proposed that about 100 youth a year could benefit from the program.
-When implemented, the program was called Resilient Brave Youth (RBY) to recognize positive assets of participants.